deenjohn/NodeRevision/Mongo Part 2 Removing and Modifying Documents.md

 WriteResult({ "nRemoved": 1 })

+# update command
+is atomic . so no 2 clients may update the same document

+Syntax : db.foo.update(query , update , options);
+ ### foo is the collection name , "query" for targeted document/documents ,  "update" parameter to mention what change you want to make
+ options like upsert , one-many ,

+db.foo.update({a:1} , {$inc : {a:1}})

 # Updating a Document : only applies to 1st matching document

 ### {"$set": {"price": 3.99 }}